bmeviauac01/datadriven/docs/en/seminar/mssql/index.md

     ??? example "Solution"
         ```sql
-        update Category
+        UPDATE Category
-        set Name = 'Tricycles'
+        SET Name = 'Tricycles'
-        where Name = 'Tricycle'
+        WHERE Name = 'Tricycle'
         ```

 1. Which category contains the largest number of products?

     ??? example "Solution"
         ```sql
-        select top 1 Name, (select count(*) from Product where Product.CategoryID = c.ID) as cnt
+        SELECT TOP 1 Name, (SELECT COUNT(*) FROM Product WHERE Product.CategoryID = c.ID) AS cnt
-        from Category c
+        FROM Category c
-        order by cnt desc
+        ORDER BY cnt DESC
         ```

         There are many ways this query can be formulated.
 This is only one possible solution.
 It also serves as an example of the usage of subqueries.